 Mill Valley Library

-This event is cosponsored by Poetry Society of America and the Mill Valley Library.
-This is sure to be a packed event, so register on the Mill Valley Library website starting on October 15.
+This event is in collaboration with the Poetry Society of America and the Mill Valley Library.
+It is sure to be packed, so register on the Mill Valley Library website to be sure to get a seat:

 Robert Hass, former United States Poet Laureate, has illumined the poetic landscape with his many books of poetry, translation, and essays.
 His honors include the National Book Award, and the Pulitzer Prize.
 His celebrated books of essays include A Little Book on Form: An Exploration Into the Formal Imagination of Poetry and What Light Can Do: Essays on Art, Imagination, and the Natural World, the recipient of the PEN/Diamonstein-Spielvogel Award for the Art of the Essay.
 Hass translated many of the works of Czeslaw Milosz, and he edited Selected Poems: 1954-1986 by Tomas Transtromer; The Essential Haiku: Versions of Basho, Buson, and Issa; and Modernist Women Poets: An Anthology (with Paul Ebenkamp).
 His many honors include the MacArthur “Genius” Fellowship, the National Book Critics’ Circle Award (twice), and the Wallace Stevens Award.
 His poetry is deeply reflective of the California landscape, domestic life, and spiritual awareness.
 To hear him read or speak is transformative, whether a Haiku from Issa, a mediation from Miłosz, or his own lyric work.